-Our Family lawyers in Thailand, we strongly recommend to sign prenuptial agreements when registering marriages in Thailand.
-This is the best way to protect your assets and secure your interests in case the relationship can not continue in the future.
+Family Law is an important area of legal practice of our law firm in Thailand.
+Our Family lawyers in Thailand, we strongly recommend signing prenuptial agreements when registering marriages in Thailand.
+This is the best way to protect your assets and secure your interests in case the relationship cannot continue in the future.

 C) Cancelled by the Court

 Regarding a divorce in Thailand, this one can be contested or uncontested.
 The Thai law in the article 1516 stipulates the grounds of action for contested divorce and these are as follows:

 (1) one spouse has given maintenance to or honored another person as wife or husband, committed adultery or had regular sexual intercourse with such other person, such other spouse may enter an action for divorce;

 (2) one spouse is guilty of misconduct, notwithstanding whether such misconduct is a criminal offence or not, if it causes the other: